 Launching a new product or service is a sure-fire sign you need market research.

-Sign 2: Your advertising is not providing the return you need.
+Sign #2: Your advertising is not providing the return you need.

 Are your digital marketing campaigns and television commercials making the phone ring or filling your inbox with requests?

 In order to successfully market, you need to better understand the profiles of your customers and where they spend their time, catch their attention, and hit them with the right message.

-If you're not getting the return you need from your advertising dollars, it's a sign market research should be in your near future.
+If you're not getting the return you need from your advertising dollars, it's a sign you should invest in market research should be in your near future.

-Sign 3: You don't know why you are losing customers.
+Sign #3: You don't know why you are losing customers.

 Are you continually losing customers?
 Are they fleeing to a new competitor in your area but you don't know why?
 This is typically a sign of larger problems with your customer experience (CX).

 You'll have your gut feelings but you'll never truly know unless you survey your customers to find out why.
 Maybe there you'll find out long lines make a positive impact on your brand because it creates a perception of quality and demand.